Shaked35/messaging-app/README.md

 - Cognito: Manages user authentication and authorization.
 - Secrets Manager: Securely stores and retrieves sensitive information such as Cognito client ID.

-## License
-This project is licensed under the MIT License.
-# messaging-app